DiegoArmstrong/GPS-Firmware/README.md

 ### NMEA Sentences

 The GPS module used in Brightside V3 communicates using NMEA (National Marine Electronics Association) sentences.
 These ASCII-based sentences provide internationally standardized data formats for GNSS receivers.
-Our firmware parses NMEA sentences to extract essential information, such as latitude, longitude, and velocity.
-By decoding these sentences, we can transform raw GPS data into meaningful information for our team.
+In summary, NMEA sentences are raw GPS data that display formatted essential information, such as latitude, longitude, and velocity.
+By parsing these sentences, we can transform raw GPS data into meaningful information for our team.

 ### I2C Communication